Real estate scams to watch out for

 What’s the problem with this?
 If you get the price you want for your home, does it really matter?
 Well that’s up to you.
 The issue with wholesalers are:

 - They don’t tell you they are wholesaling – The act like they are buying your home without disclosing they might not financially be able to or have 0 intention of actually closing.
+Would you be ok if you found out on the day of closing that your buyer (a wholesaler) wasn’t going to buy your home?

 - The contracts are one-sided – usually you are stuck with them once you sign.
 So if they close, you are forced to sell.
 If they don’t close, you have no recourse and will waste a lot of time.
 Often times you see only $10 earnest money.